soundpress/RulesOfNYC/docs/c06/index.rst

 Equipment room.
 "Equipment room" shall mean a contaminated area or room which is part of the worker decontamination enclosure system with provisions for the storage of contaminated clothing and equipment.

 Exit.
 "Exit" shall mean that portion of a means of egress system which is separated from other interior spaces of a building or structure by fire-resistance-rated construction to provide a protected path of egress travel between the exit access and the exit discharge.

+Exit Passageway.
+“Exit passageway” shall mean a horizontal extension of a vertical exit, or a passage leading from a yard or court to an open exterior space.

 FDNY.
 "FDNY" shall mean the Fire Department of the City of New York.